fitzy101/streammon/README.md

 - Implement a timeout feature, where the command will be run after waiting for the specified timeout.

 ## Known issues
-- Multiple flags will sometimes not be output correctly - ie they'll be missing the parsed line field value.
+- Multiple flags will sometimes not be output correctly when they are not seperated by a space in the command line argument - ie they'll be unparsed in the output.
+They work as expected when they are seperated by a space.

 # License
 Streammon is licensed under the MIT license.